vjbollavarapu/modulyn-community/apps/frontend/docs/CONTRIBUTING.md

-# Contributing to TidyGen
+# Contributing to Modulyn

-Thank you for your interest in contributing to TidyGen!
+Thank you for your interest in contributing to Modulyn!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute